Abyssalwolf/Django/URL_SHORTENER/README.md

 Its objectives to be followed are as follows

-Your task is to create a URL shortener web application that includes the following features:
+The task is to create a URL shortener web application that includes the following features:

 1. **URL Shortening:**
     - Users can input long URLs and receive shortened versions.